-Probably the easiest wager to describe, and one that is used by a majority of NHL gamblers is the NHL Bets.
-NHL total betting is similar in style to what most people are familiar with from the NFL and the MLB regarding to over under plays.
+Probably the easiest wager to describe, and one that is used by a majority of NHL gamblers, is the NHL totals market.
+NHL total betting is similar in style to what most people are familiar with from the NFL and the MLB regarding to over/under plays.

-The game itself will have a number set prior to the start of the game and gamblers can either bet whether they believe the game will go over or under that specific number.
-As an example, if 2 defensive teams are playing each other and the total number is set at 5.
-You would either bet whether you believe the game is over or under 5 points but in order to win the wager there must be 6 or more points scored total.
+The game itself will have a number set prior to the start of the game, and gamblers can either bet whether they believe the game will go over or under that specific number.
+As an example, if two defensive teams are playing each other and the total number is set at five.
+You would either bet whether you believe the game is over or under five points in total.
+But, in order to win the wager, there must be six or more points scored in total.

 NHL Grand Salami

 Many bettors who enjoy playing the over/under’s or totals bets, will enjoy a wager called the Grand Salami.
 The Grand Salami is the combined total of all games played on a single day.
 The Grand Salami is a steadfast way for hockey bettors to have a rooting interest in every single game played on that night.